UUcoffeeCup

 Just for fun, let’s read a book together!

 The Brown Bag Lunch and Book Club meets monthly in the foyer to discuss a good book.
-The next meetup is Thursday, May 9 at noon.
+The next meetup has been rescheduled to Thursday, May 16 at noon.
 The book is The Heaven and Earth Grocery Store by James McBride, a "poignant look at relationships, redemption, racism and the American dream".
 Bring your lunch and join the discussion!
 Any questions contact Martha Chamberlain, martha.chamberlain22@gmail.com

 new_vision.jpg